xiaoylu/DesignPattern/Singleton_Registration/Readme.md

 }

 // Option 2.
-// compile time initialization; c++17 require only one copy of the inline global variable. inline constexpr absl::string_vew y = "Y";
+// compile time initialization; c++17 require only one copy of the inline global variable.
+// string_view hold a `const char*`, which is not destroyed. inline constexpr absl::string_vew y = "Y";
 }
 ```

-Note that primary types such as int, float does not matter because they can be trivially destroyed.
+Note that primary types such as int, float does not apply here because they can be trivially destroyed.